Best Bee Sting Treatments and Remedies

 Avoid Sweet Smelling Fragrances

 This includes perfumes, oils, deodorants, hair sprays, lotions, and soaps—you name it.
-These scents won’t incite bees to sting, but it might spark their curiosity.
+These scents won’t incite bees to sting, but they might spark their curiosity.
 They could approach you to investigate if you’re a nice flower they can forage on.

 If you’re not keen on inviting bees into your space, taking it easy with the perfume could help.